All about our CAMHS-Eating Disorder Service

 Cognitive Behavioural Therapist

-Our Cognitive Beahvioural Therapist offers a specialised form of CBT focused on recovering from an eating disorder, also known as CBTE.
+Our Cognitive Beahvioural Therapist offers a specialised form of CBT focused on recovering from an eating disorder, also known as CBT E or a shortened version known as CBT T

-this is a therapy for young people with depression.
 With your therapist, you explore your relationships with those around you, making sense of your difficulties, increasing your understanding and working together on your relationship goals.
-This is important because how we feel is often related to how we are getting on with others and feeling better is certainly linked to receiving support from those around us and feeling successful in relationships.
+This is important because how we feel is often related to how we are getting on with others and feeling better is linked to receiving support from those around us and feeling successful in relationships.

 Students

-We regularly have trainees and students attached to our team who are supervised closely by qualified members of the team.
+We regularly have trainees and students working within our team who are supervised closely by qualified members of the team.

 Teaching is an important part of our role in DHCFT Health so there are likely to be students of all disciplines attached to our team and attending clinics.
 This includes medical students, nursing, dietetic and social work students.
 If you would prefer not to have students involved, please let your team know.